fbontin/adventofcode/2024/elixir/README.md

 To run code for one day, run `ìex -S mix` in the terminal.
 In the interactive shell you can then call functions, like `Day1.part1` to run them.

+When in the shell, recompile by writing `recompile`.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed